Daingerfield Island Sailing Club

 The Vice Commodore shall:

-• Assist the Commodore in the discharge of his/her duties
+• Assist the Commodore in the discharge of the Commodore’s duties

-• Preside over Membership meetings and other Officer meetings in the absence of the Commodore
+• Preside over membership meetings and meetings of the Executive Committee in the absence of the Commodore

 • Serve as a member of the Standing Race Committee